 about their well-being.

-Could you share, in whatever detail you are comfortable, what the athletic
+Could you share, in whatever detail you are comfortable with, what the athletic

 on your roster and how does this affect how much each athlete receives?